tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

   - Its also a problem more generally as you can never prove that a row of data is not inappropriately accessed in this controller/api gating model
   - Controller/api gating precludes sharing of state with peers

+When developing solutions to fix state management, the best place to focus is on eliminating incidental complexity and creating supporting infrastructure for the in-between complexity.

-# Solutions
+# Why Indicidental Complexity?

 Solving the essential complexity of state management requires being able to clearly specify the requirements on your state.
-Things like type systems, invariants, allowed mutations, tests, and relational constraints allow us to do this.
 A human component -- a clear understanding of the problem being solved and how to translate that to types, invariants, tests, & other artifacts -- is also required.
+Essential complexity, being essential to the specific problem and requiring specific domain knowledge, will always exist and always require thinking agents to resolve it.

-Solving the incidental complexity of state management is something our tooling and infrastructure should do for us.
+Solving the incidental complexity of state management is something tooling and infrastructure can and should do for us.
-As an example, programmers have been tied up in all sorts of incidental complexity (complexity not related to solving the core problem or business needs) which have had various tooling and infrastructure solutions over time to remove this complexity --
+Programmers have been tied up in all sorts of incidental complexity (complexity not related to solving the core problem or business needs) which have had various tooling and infrastructure solutions created over time to remove this complexity --

-- Deploying code
+- Deploying & running code
-  - Heroku pioneered the simplifications here, setting the standard for the next generation of hosting companies
+  - Kubernetes, Heroku like "push to deploy" experiences, serverless (e.g., AWS Lambda, Cloudflare workers)
 - Updating a UI in response to state changes
   - React showed the way here.
 That we can render the UI on state change the same way we render it on initial load.
 - Memory management